JakeRoggenbuck/index/README.md

 ![Rust](https://img.shields.io/badge/Rust-1A5D8A?style=for-the-badge&logo=rust&logoColor=white)

-This is an index for a database that uses BTrees behind the scenes.
+Index for a database using BTrees behind the scenes.

 ### Databse Series